 The US Food and Drug Administration (FDA) knew that America’s meat industry had a drug problem.

-For decades, evidence had amassed that the widespread use of antibiotics to help chickens, pigs, and cattle grow faster — and survive the crowded conditions of factory farms — was causing bacteria to mutate and develop resistance to antibiotics.
-By 2009, US agriculture companies were buying up two-thirds of what are termed medically important antibiotics — those used in human medicine.
-This in turn has made those precious, lifesaving drugs less effective for people.
+For decades, evidence had amassed that the widespread use of antibiotics to make livestock grow faster — and survive the crowded, unsanitary conditions of factory farms — was causing bacteria to mutate and develop resistance to antibiotics used in human medicine.

-Over time, once easily treatable human infections, like sepsis, urinary tract infections, and tuberculosis, became harder or sometimes impossible to treat.
+Over time, once easily treatable human infections, such as urinary tract infections and tuberculosis, became harder or sometimes impossible to treat.
 A foundational component of modern medicine was starting to crumble.
 But it wasn’t until the mid-2010s that the FDA finally took the basic steps of requiring farmers to get veterinary prescriptions for antibiotics and banning the use of antibiotics to make animals grow faster — steps that some European regulators had taken a decade or more prior.

 Thanks to those two actions alone, sales of medically important antibiotics for livestock plummeted 42 percent from 2015 to 2017.
-But according to Matthew Wellington of the Public Interest Research Group, the FDA’s reforms went after the low-hanging fruit, and they didn’t go nearly far enough.
-Now, in a concerning course reversal, antibiotic sales for use in livestock ticked back up 7 percent from 2017 to 2021, per a new FDA report.
-The chicken industry, which had led the pack in reducing antibiotic use on farms, bought 12 percent more antibiotics in 2021 than in 2020.
+But in a concerning course reversal, antibiotic sales for use in livestock have ticked back up, increasing 12 percent from 2017 to 2022, per a new FDA report.
+Sales increased 4 percent in 2022 alone.

 It’s a sobering turn of events with life-and-death implications.
-In 2019, antibiotic-resistant bacteria directly killed over 1.2 million people, including 35,000 Americans, and more than 3 million others died from diseases where antibiotic resistance played a role — far more than the global toll of HIV/AIDS or malaria, leading the World Health Organization to call antibiotic resistance “one of the biggest threats to global health, food security, and development today.”
+In 2019, antibiotic-resistant bacteria directly killed over 1.2 million people globally, including 35,000 Americans, and more than 5 million others across the world died from diseases where antibiotic resistance played a role — far more than the global toll of HIV/AIDS or malaria, leading the World Health Organization to call antibiotic resistance “one of the biggest threats to global health, food security, and development today.”

 Public health advocates want to see the FDA take the threat much more seriously, and often point to Europe as a role model.
-From 2011 to 2021, antibiotic sales for use in livestock fell by almost half across the European Union, and use per animal is now around half that of the US.
+From 2011 to 2022, antibiotic sales for use in livestock fell by more than half across the European Union, and use per animal is now around half that of the US.
 Last year, the EU implemented perhaps its most significant reform yet: banning the routine use of antibiotics to prevent disease, reserving their use for only when animals are actually sick.
-That critical step is expected to slash the continent’s antibiotic use further.

 It’s unlikely the FDA will follow in Europe’s footsteps any time soon.
 Asked about an EU-style ban on preventive use of antibiotics, an FDA spokesperson responded, “The laws in the US and our livestock population are not the same as that of the EU or other countries.
 The FDA’s initiatives to promote judicious use and reduce AMR [antimicrobial resistance] were devised specifically for the US and the conditions we face with the aim of maximizing effectiveness and cooperation of drug sponsors, veterinarians, and animal producers.”